Minimally Invasive Surgery

 Minimally invasive surgery usually requires less recovery time and causes fewer complications than traditional open surgery.
 Patients also report less pain and difficulty resuming daily activities after laparoscopic surgery.
-Tenet Florida Physician Services offer laparoscopic surgery in a number of surgical specialties including orthopaedics, bariatrics, obstetrics and gynecology, and cardiology.
+Palm Beach Health Network Physician Groups offer laparoscopic surgery in a number of surgical specialties including orthopaedics, bariatrics, obstetrics and gynecology, and cardiology.

 Who is eligible?

 Laparoscopic surgery is a good surgery option in most cases.
 You and your doctor will review your medical history and health needs to determine whether or not laparoscopic surgery is right for you.

 Although the risks of minimally invasive surgery are fewer and often less complicated than with traditional open surgery, you should still be aware of the problems that may arise.
 These include:

 There are also risks associated with any surgery, like reactions to anesthesia.
 The team at Palm Beach Health Network Physician Groups will explain all the risks during your consultation.

 The specifics of your recovery will depend on the type of laparoscopic surgery performed, and the area in which it was performed.
 The most common complaints are mild pain and bloating or swelling (from the use of carbon dioxide gas to inflate the area for better viewing).